Princess Minerva: Release

-It was released for the PC Engine on March 25, 1994, and the Super Famicom on June 23, 1995.
+Princess Minerva was released for the PC Engine on March 25, 1994, and the Super Famicom on June 23, 1995.

 A five-issue shounen manga series and a nine-volume illustrated serial novel were also released, written by the game's writer Maisaka Kou and published by ASCII comix and Shueisha, respectively, during the 1990s.
 An original soundtrack / drama CD compilation was released by Futureland in 1995.
 Other released included a regular original soundtrack and a CD collection of graphics.

 In 2018, the Super Famicom version got a fan translation into the English language.

 Reception

 On release, Famicom Tsūshin scored the PC Engine version a 21 out of 40 score, and the Super Famicom version of the game a 23 out of 40.

 Anime

 The original video animation Princess Minerva was produced by Group TAC was released by Toho in May 1995 in Japan.
 It was released by A.D.
 Vision in the United States in September 1995 and then again in 1998.

 The OAV serves as a prequel to the game, telling how Minerva assembled her team of the most beautiful and powerful women warriors, and how she first run into Dynastar who tried to kidnap her and her friends.

 Dave Halverson gave the anime version a rating of C. Chris Beveridge of Mania.com gave it a B−.